On arriving at Stroud High School, each student is placed in a tutor group - 7A, 7C, 7G, 7K or 7S. Each tutor group forms part of a student-led House.

 The Houses are named after mills in Stroud that were in production of goods in the 1600s-1800s representing the industrial heritage of the area:

-The senior roles such as Head Girl and Deputy Head Girl are now accompanied by two appointed House Officials for each house.
-House Officials organise their houses to participate in the various activities and events throughout the year to try and gain as many house points as possible with the hope of being the overall winner at the end of the summer term.
+House Leaders organise their houses to participate in the various activities and events throughout the year to try and gain as many house points as possible with the hope of being the overall winner at the end of the summer term.